 Abstract:

 Analysis of human motion data is an important task in many research fields such as sport, medicine, security research, and computer animation.
-In order to fully exploit motion databases for further processing, one needs effective and efficient retrieval methods to identify similar chunk of motion in whole database.
+In order to fully exploit motion databases for further processing, one needs effective and efficient retrieval methods to identify similar chunks of motion in the whole database.
 However, such the retrieval task is difficult primarily due to the spatio-temporal variances of human motions and due to the rapidly increasing volume of motion data.
-In this paper, we represent motion features by joint-angle rotations and propose a novel content-based retrieval algorithm not requiring any textual annotations or additional knowledge about the data.
+In this paper, we represent motion features by joint-angle rotations and propose a novel content-based retrieval algorithm not requiring any textual annotations or additional knowledge of the data.
 The algorithm is capable of retrieving similar motions that may exhibit spatial as well as temporal variations with respect to a query-by-example motion.
-We analyse time complexity of the proposed algorithm and evaluate its effectiveness by comparing the search results against user-defined ground truth.
+We analyse the time complexity of the proposed algorithm and evaluate its effectiveness by comparing the search results against user-defined ground truth.

 11. Huiping Hsu